AMTuttle02/HomeTeamCreativity/README.md

 ## Just Commands
 ### just up
   - used to start the project
-  - Front end on localhost:80
-  - PHP on localhost:8000
-  - Database on localhost:8080
-  - Need to add HTCdb.sql into database at localhost:8080
 ### just stop
 - used to stop docker containers, but keeps database info
 ### just down